-The utility of satellite-based microwave remote sensing for observation and analysis of tropical cyclones (TC) has blossomed in the past decade because of the ability of microwave instruments to provide vertical profiles of TC parameters as well as useful details about the distribution of water vapor and deep convection.
+The utility of satellite-based microwave remote sensing for observation and analysis of tropical cyclones (TCs) has blossomed in the past decade because of the ability of microwave instruments to provide vertical profiles of TC parameters as well as useful details about the distribution of water vapor and deep convection.
 Moreover, the satellite-based data provide good global spatial coverage of the tropical regions.
-More details on the benefits of using microwave remote sensing for observing and analyzing TCs, including a brief description of several studies which do so, can be found in Demuth et al. 2004 (hereafter referred to as D04).
+More details on the benefits of using microwave remote sensing for observing and analyzing TCs, including a brief description of several studies that do so, can be found in Demuth et al. (2004, hereinafter D04).

 D04 capitalized on the efficacy of passive microwave remote sensing for observing TCs by using the Advanced Microwave Sounding Unit (AMSU), the follow-on to the Microwave Sounding Unit.
 For more details of the AMSU instrument and its use for TC applications, see Kidder et al. (2000), Knaff et al. (2000), Spencer and Braswell (2001), Brueske and Velden (2003), Knaff et al. (2004), and Bessho et al. (2006).
-D04 used AMSU-derived data from 1999-2001 to develop algorithms that provide objective estimates of intensity (i.e., 1-min maximum sustained winds [MSW] and minimum sea level pressure [MSLP]) and wind structure (i.e., radii of 34-, 50-, and 64-kt winds [$1 \text{ kt} \equiv 0.5144 \text{ m s}^{-1}$]) for TCs in the Atlantic and East Pacific basins.
-The sample size consisted of 473 cases (i.e., passes over a TC) for the intensity estimation models and 129, 92, and 68 cases for the models estimating the 34-, 50-, and 64-kt wind radii, respectively.
+D04 used AMSU-derived data from 1999 to 2001 to develop algorithms that provide objective estimates of intensity [i.e., 1-min maximum sustained winds (MSW) and minimum sea level pressure (MSLP)] and wind structure [i.e., radii of 34-, 50-, and 64-kt winds (1 kt = 0.5144 m s-1)] for TCs in the Atlantic and east Pacific basins.